JasonGellis/table_reader/README.md

 - Versatility: Researchers across various fields, including science, engineering, and social sciences, can benefit from Table Reader's ability to digitize and analyze tabular data from diverse sources, such as research publications and field notes.
 - Automation: With its command-line interface, Table Reader supports automation and integration into existing data processing pipelines, facilitating seamless data extraction and analysis workflows.

-## Table Reader Installation Guide - Python  and Conda Virtual Environments
+## Table Reader Installation Guide

 1. **Clone the Repository:**